tinacms/tinacms-site/content/blog/simple-markdown-blog-nextjs.md

 Within `Layout`, there is a `Meta` component that contains all global styles along with anything needed to be put in the <head> of the site for SEO or accessibility purposes.
 Note that the use of a `Layout` component isn’t unique to Next.js; you’ll see it commonly used in Gatsby sites as well.

 One thing you may notice in the `Layout` component is the use of a `<style jsx>` tag. **Next.js works out of the box with** [**styled-jsx**](https://github.com/zeit/styled-jsx), a neat _css-in-js_ framework made by the Zeit team.
 It’s super intuitive to use.
-All of the styles are scoped to the componentand you can do dynamic styling based on props.
+All of the styles are scoped to the component, and you can do dynamic styling based on props.
 The css-in-js world is your oyster!

 The only downside of `styled-jsx` is the lack of support for nesting, which may or may not be a concern for you.
 As long as you just write good ol’ fashioned vanilla css, you’ll be good.
 To learn more about how to use `styled-jsx`, take a look at the [styled-jsx GitHub repository](https://github.com/zeit/styled-jsx).